30 The Aging Process Explained

 Genetic Predisposition and Lifestyle Choices Interact to Accelerate or Slow Aging

-Inflammaging sounds more dramatic than it is.
-In healthy active adults and seniors, these processes are ongoing, but occur at a slow pace.
+Inflammaging in healthy adults sounds more dramatic than it is.
+These processes are ongoing, but occur at a slow pace and healthy individuals leading a healthy lifestyle can be active and functional into high age.

 Cellular aging, combined with a genetic predisposition for chronic diseases and an unhealthy lifestyle, is a different story.

-As discussed in module one, most chronic diseases—such as T2D and CVD—and cancer develop when a genetic predisposition meets increased chronic systemic inflammation, often due to obesity and an unhealthy lifestyle.
-If chronic systemic inflammation is already ongoing, it adds to cellular aging and aggravates physiological inflammaging.
-As a result, the aging process and development of chronic diseases speed up.
+As discussed in the first section of the OER, most chronic diseases—such as T2D and CVD—and cancer develop when a genetic predisposition meets increased chronic systemic inflammation, often due to obesity and an unhealthy lifestyle.
+If chronic systemic inflammation is already ongoing, it adds to cellular aging and aggravates inflammaging.
+As a result, the aging process and development of chronic diseases are accelerated.
+Symptoms of aging such as physiological and cognitive decline start earlier.

 The adaptive immune system produces what we call naïve immune cells that can recognize and memorize pathogens.
 Vaccination teaches naïve immune cells to recognize a pathogen in a safe way.
 Once the pathogen is encountered again, the adaptive immune defense is triggered.